mapninja/Earthsys144/Labs/Week_06/Remote_Sensing.md

 ## Walking through the rest of the scripts

-The Sample Scripts in the repo at the link above are heavily commented.
+The [Sample Scripts in the repo](https://code.earthengine.google.com/?accept_repo=users/stacemaples/SGC-EE101) at the link above are heavily commented.

 1. Please **click on each script** to load it into the Code Editor and **read through the code comments**.
 2. Some code comments will ask you to **alter the code in simple ways**, or **explore the GEE interface in ways that expand your knowledge** of the platform.
 3. Note that **many of the functions and methods** you are exploring **can be applied equally to other datasets** in the Google Earth Engine Data Catalog
+4. You should "play" with the first 15 scripts in the repo.
+5. Beyond the first 15 scripts, you will find more complex workflows and "modeling."
+The code become longer and more complex, but still well-commented.
+If you are interested in using Google Earth Engine for your final project, you should explore the scripts beyond #15, as well.

 ### To Uncomment code: